top of page

 Background Information

-My name is Chris Vo and I graduated from the Bachelor of Science, Occupational Therapy program in 1996 at the University of Alberta.
+My name is Chris Vo, a registered Occupational Therapist with over two decades of experience.
+I graduated from the Bachelor of Science in Occupational Therapy program at the University of Alberta in 1996.

 My practice and treatment philosophy is simple; integrate skills into function.
 A single skill acquired without purpose is meaningless.